Immunotherapy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Overview

-Immunotherapy is a type of cancer treatment that locates and eliminates cancer cells by boosting your body’s immune system.
+Immunotherapy is a type of cancer treatment that locates and eliminates cancer cells by using your body’s immune system.
 Immunotherapy comes in a number of kinds, but all of them function through improving the ability of your immune system to fight cancer.
 Immunotherapy increases the ability of your immune system to identify and eliminate cancerous cells.

 Healthcare providers often rely on immunotherapy as a primary treatment for various forms of metastatic cancer, where the disease has spread.
 Immunotherapy can be administered alone or in conjunction with targeted therapy, chemotherapy, or other cancer treatments.
 Different types of immunotherapy are employed to address different cancer types, leveraging the body’s immune system in distinct ways.